-In our Homescapes analysis, we tackle a burning question in the mobile game industry.
-Are misleading ads an effective way to advertise a mobile game?
+In our Homescapes ads analysis, we tackle a burning question in the mobile game industry.
+Are misleading puzzle ads an effective way to advertise a mobile game?
+Many players are calling out Homescapes’ fake ads, but they seem to be working.

-To answer that, I go deep into Homescapes’ advertising strategy and dissect its notorious ads.
+In this dissection, I go deep into Homescapes user acquisition strategy and its notorious ads.

 But first, we need to understand what this game is about, who is playing it, and just how successful it is.